 As a transfer student, you’ll follow our standard application process.
 You will also submit official transcripts of all previous college or university work attempted, whether or not you plan to transfer the credits.
 If you attend a community college in Massachusetts, transferring credits could be even simpler thanks to our articulation agreements.
 Apply today and start preparing for a meaningful career.

-Nichols College offers both academic scholarships and need-based grants to any eligible transfer student.
+Nichols College offers both academic scholarships and need-based grants.
 To be eligible for an academic scholarship, the applicant must be applying from a regionally accredited two- or four-year college or university and have maintained at least a 2.5 cumulative GPA.
 If the applicant has completed fewer than 24 credit hours of college work, the GPA will be averaged with the overall high school GPA.
 Students applying for need-based financial aid who are filling out the FAFSA may also qualify for an additional transfer grant between $2,000 and $4,000, depending on need.
 Students must have completed at least 12 credit hours of college work to qualify for the transfer grant.

-Nichols College has partnered with collegetransfer.net to provide prospective transfer students with a quick and easy way to plan ahead.
+Nichols has partnered with collegetransfer.net to provide prospective transfer students with a quick and easy way to plan ahead.
 Our course equivalency guide allows students to see how their courses from previous institutions may transfer in based upon our historical data.
-We are consistently updating our equivalency database, so just because a course or institution may not be on our list, does not mean it will not transfer in.
+We consistently update our equivalency database, so just because a course or institution may not be on our list, does not mean it will not transfer.